UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_outline.md

 ## Summary

-We learned about the grammar and lagunage rules we must follow when programming in Java.
-Covered entry points which are special methods or parts of code where our program will always start from.
-There is just one entry point per program and in Java, it is the `main` method.
+We learned about the grammar and language rules we must follow when programming in Java.
+Covered entry points, which are special methods or parts of code where our program will always start from.
+There is just one entry point per program and in Java it is the `main` method.
 Finally, we covered why good style matters in programming.

 ## TODO: